RainerBlessing/Videonight/README.md

 - Let the viewers vote on the movies
 - Choose the best voted movie to watch

-Authentication only works with an LDAP/AD server.
-The server connection settings are defined in config/config.yml .
+Authentication is configurable (fixed user, local authentication, ldap).
+The configuration is defined in config/config.yml.
+Rename config/config.yml.sample to config/config.yml and edit the file.